Tsawwassen/hme/README.md

 - First prints looked fine, but need to work on filling the label
 - When printing, the app will print one extra label at the end (for single and batch label)
 - - Need to figure out why its doing that
+- Labels are printing fine
+- - Needed to adjust the CSS height and add some margin to get the label set correctly
+- - Needed minor printer config changes.
+See 'Label Printer Preferences' to know what settings were needed.
+NOTE : need to test if the settings are true at work.
+- Next step: Get input on what information we want on the label

+## Printer Preferences
+- Stock : 3x2
+- Orientation - 0 (Portrait)
+- Exposed Linear Width
+- - Left : 1.0
+- - Right : 1.0

 # Long Term goals